Film in Focus: Quince

 Gold remembers first seeing the rough script and saying, “this could be something great.”
 The story served as the basis for a fake trailer class assignment made by Gonzalez, Gold, and Torres.
 With that under their belt, why not complete it into an actual film?

-The immediate challenges before them were to raise funding and to find Hispanic actors to stay honest with the ethnicity being presented.
+The immediate challenges before them were to raise funding and to find Latinx actors so the film would stay honest with the ethnicity being presented.
 Their Kickstarter campaign raised over $1300 with marketing bolstered by a preview and interviews with the crew.
 These funds not only helped the actual production process, but assisted the film in paying for festival fees.

 Gonzalez herself is one generation removed from Mexico who feels she has a good connection with being both American and Mexican, but there is sometimes the feeling of being halfway between two cultures.
 Working on Quince has inspired her to write more bilingual films.
 She says “I feel like I have an opportunity to tell Hispanic stories.
 It’s not like they’re being told very frequently.”

 Quince premiered at the inaugural Festival de Cine Latino Americano in Ft.
 Worth where it was awarded a jury special mention for narrative short.
 It’s still making a festival run, but Dentonites have an opportunity to watch it Friday, September 30th at the Short Film Club Independent's Screening.